Questions To Ask Before Joining An Improv Project

 Improv should be a place where we can celebrate each other and all that is profoundly stupid and glorious about being human.
 When we create brave spaces where everyone feels they can be themselves despite differences - we all become better listeners and supporters, - that is better improvisers.

-If you have felt unsafe, have experienced or witnessed harm hopefully you feel brave enough to talk to someone about it or to use any reporting mechanisms that are in place to advocate for yourself or someone else.
-If no one is listening it is time to get out and find another place to play.
+If you have felt unsafe or have experienced or witnessed harm, hopefully, you feel brave enough to talk to someone about it or use any reporting mechanisms that are in place to advocate for yourself or someone else.
+If no one is listening, it is time to get out and find another place to play.

 Long story short